ajcampbell1333/LBEAST_Unreal/README.md

 </details>

 <details>
-<summary><strong>Why a Universal Shield for almost all LBE installations?</strong></summary>
+<summary><strong>Why use a Universal Shield for almost all LBE installations?</strong></summary>

 <div style="margin-left: 20px;">

 In the 80s, the JAMMA spec allowed new games to hot-swap into existing arcade boxes as PCB cards that could be easily pulled and placed.
 The LBEAST Universal Shield aims to accomplish the same goal, but for a much larger variety of hardware.
-A given experience might have hydraulics, haptics, various power sources, and/or need to connect multiple MCUs in a network.
+A given experience might have hydraulics, haptics, servo motors, linear actuators, various power sources, and/or need to connect multiple MCUs in a network.
 Also, a development team may prefer this or that MCU dev kit as their go-to default platform.
 It would be marvelous for a single shield to support MOST use cases of any-MCU-to-any-collection-of-hardware.
 LBEAST Universal Shield recommends ESP32-S3 by default since it has the most robust onboard wireless capabilities, but dev teams may have unique requirements for which they prefer a different MCU.
 In such cases, they need only an adapter to fit to the ESP32's slot on the Universal Shield.
 Obviously, there may be moments of necessary customization (e.g. a custom STM-based PCB that self-contains an adpater to the shield), but if you can use the exact same board to power most LBE stations at a venue that has several stations, then just like 80s arcades... the venue's job installing a new experience at a given station becomes drastically simplified, not to mention the dev team is far less likely to need to design any custom PCBs from scratch.
 Interoperability is the future!

 </div>